aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 He who laughs last is laughing at you.
+> 🥠 You think it’s a secret, but they know.

-Last update: Fri Jul  4 05:13:25 2025
+Last update: Sat Jul  5 05:10:01 2025

 ### Let's play! 🎮